Albert-Wang1010/comm-circuits-proj/README.md

 **Simulator:** LTspice XVII
 **Transistor models:** Manufacturer-provided SPICE models for 2N2222A (Q2N2222Y) and 2N2907A
 **Transformer:** Mouser 42TL001 (Lp = 300 mH, n = 8.333, k = 1)
 **Approach:** Iterative simulation-driven design starting from the topology on p.
 105 of the course notes, with successive optimization of the audio chain, RF buffer, and Class D output stage.
 Distortion and power were minimized jointly by tracking `.meas` outputs across design iterations, using FFT-derived modulation depth and sideband ratios as the primary distortion metric.

 **Key design decisions** (detailed in the paper):
 - **Vbe multiplier** (Q4) replaces series diodes for push-pull crossover bias (diodes not in permitted parts list)
 - **RF buffer supplied from modulated rail** rather than fixed VDD — reduces distortion from ~15% to <5% by ensuring the RF drive tracks the modulation envelope
-- **Asymmetric base drive**: large steady-state base resistors (2.2 kΩ) with 470 pF speedup capacitors bypass R2/R3 during transitions, keeping switching sharp while minimizing DC dissipation
+- **Asymmetric base drive**: large steady-state base resistors (2.2 kΩ) with 330 pF speed-up capacitors bypass R2/R3 during transitions, keeping switching sharp while minimizing DC dissipation.
+Sweeping R2/R3 from 1 kΩ to 2.2 kΩ was the single largest power improvement (108 mW → 84 mW); increasing the speed-up caps to 680 pF degraded performance and was reverted
 - **Class C bias** on the RF buffer (Q3 biased just below threshold) narrows conduction angle, further reducing average current draw
+- **Tank Q = 10** selected from the FCC Part 15 mask: the 1707 kHz band edge is the limiting case, requiring Q ≥ 9 for 20 dB attenuation

 For pole-zero analysis of the LC tank, transformer coupling calculations, sizing rationale, and complete design methodology, refer to the main paper.